jovotech/jovo-framework/jovo-clients/jovo-client-web-vue/README.md

 ## Recording Voice Input

 To record the user's voice input and automatically send it to the Jovo app, you can use the `startInputRecording()` and `stopInputRecording()` methods.
-Here's a sample implementation of a microphone button that will record the audio as long as button is pushed down and send the audio as soon as it's released:
+Here's a sample implementation of a microphone button that will record the audio as long as the button is pushed down and send the audio as soon as it's released:

 ```html
 <button